 Here’s Benjamin’s reader question:

 I’m looking to get my first [credit card], where should I start?
-While building credit (because I have note) is important, so are rewards.
+While building credit (because I have none) is important, so are rewards.
 I love to travel and find myself taking many spontaneous cross country adventures, sometimes by myself.
 However, since I will be living on my own for the first time, rent and grocery costs are going to be my primary expense.
 What is your suggestion for use of [credit cards]?
 I was looking at starting an American Airlines rewards [card] as well as one that gave me cash back.
 Then again, I do not know since my needs are quite simple.

 The first thing I told Benjamin is that, if he hasn’t done it already, he should definitely read the Middle Age Miles article, Credit Card Basics (under “How to Get Started” on the Middle Age Miles main menu).
 And if he has some more time, he could also read the next 3 articles under “How to Get Started” too.